FOSH-following-demand/Flow-Through-Colorimeter/ideas.md

 http://tienda.ityt.com.ar/mercadolibre/238-modulo-max6675-termocupla-k-spi-sensor-temperatura-itytarg.html?search_query=temperatura&results=147

 ### Temperature control output type?
-how are going to do this? maybe we can take a look here?  https://www.hackster.io/open-bioeconomy-lab/microbial-bioreactor-d7f61b this is another project with @vectorious participation!
+how are going to do this? maybe we can take a look here?  https://www.hackster.io/open-bioeconomy-lab/microbial-bioreactor-d7f61b this is another project with Alex @vectorious participation!

 ### Software
 - Type of data to be collected, format, time interval, live analysis?